-“I have a 10 year old so he is getting more independent.
-Being a VA allows me to do the school run and be back at my desk by 9am.
-I have chosen my working hours and budgeted for down time during school holidays etc.
+“I have a 10-year-old who is getting more independent.
+Being a VA allows me to do the school run and be back at my desk by 9 am.
+I have chosen my working hours and budgeted for downtime during school holidays etc.

 The reason why I gave up the day job to launch my own business was to fit around family life.”

 “My children are 9 and 12 and I’ve been a VA for around 5 years, so it has evolved considerably for me.
 Initially, with a 4 and 7-year old (and a P/T fundraising admin job) I would use my evenings to catch up on VA work.

 This was terrible for me because I am a night owl so I would go to bed at ridiculous times of the early hours and then need to be up ready for school in the morning.